Hirska/secprog-oauth2/README.md

 6. Use returned code, *client_id*, *client_secret* from **point 3** and *redirect_uri* which was used for request in **point 4** to post to /token-endpoint.
 Check scheme **ConfidentialTokenRequest** from https://localhost:3000/docs
 7. Use returned endpoint to access secured endpoints.
 Check Secure-enpoints from https://localhost:3000/docs.
 Access depends on required scopes.
 Get can be used if *profile:read* is required, Post can be used if *profile:write*

+### Flow to get access token with public client

+Check further documentation for required parameters if public client is used.
+Steps 3, 4, 6 need different parameters to work with public clients.
 ## Further documentation

 Read further documentation from [here](documentation/documentation.md).
 Documentation includes introduction to codebase, security considerations and instruction on how to use the system.